FSU AM: A Blue-Chip Commit and Leonard Hamilton Profile

 Football

 Two other recruits named FSU among their top schools.
-Mike Settle drew up a scouting report, which includes some personal perspective, on Dink Jackson a four-star athlete out of Melbourne, FL.
-Jackson put Florida State in his Top Ten schools.
+Mike Settle drew up a scouting report, which includes some personal perspective, on Dink Jackson, a four-star athlete out of Melbourne, FL.
+Jackson put Florida State in his Top 10 schools.

 Settle also wrote about Tyrion Ingram-Dawkins, a three-star out of Gaffney, SC.
 Ingram-Dawkins has the Seminoles in his Top Six schools.

-Michael Trigg, the number one rated TE in Florida, announced he received an offer from Norvell and Co.
+Michael Trigg, the No. 1 rated TE in Florida, recapped a number of schools after him, including Norvell and Co., who could be the favorites.

-ESPN asked its writers to come up with their favorite one hit wonders from College Football past.
+ESPN asked its writers to come up with their favorite one hit wonders from College Football's past.
 Florida State factors in, but in a unique way.

 Basketball

 The ACC decided not to open next year's season with conference games.
-It may have been a one time scheduling decision to boost support for the launch ACC Network in 2019, but if continued, to borrow from a reply on the tweet below, "starting the season with conference games is just a set up for a good team to take a bad loss. "
+It may have been a one-time scheduling decision to boost support for the launch of the ACC Network in 2019, but if continued, to borrow from a reply on the tweet below, "starting the season with conference games is just a set up for a good team to take a bad loss. "

 Baseball